Chairman & CEO

 President & Advertising Director

-Ed Ibarra joined Island Scene, Inc. in 2008, bringing over 30 years experience in the advertising industry, including positions at the Kansas City Star, BBD&O, Young & Rubicam Advertising Agencies, Nascar International and the Island Sun Newspaper.
+Edward Ibarra joined Island Scene, Inc. in 2008, bringing over 30 years experience in the advertising industry, including positions at the Kansas City Star, BBD&O, Young & Rubicam Advertising Agencies, Nascar International and the Island Sun Newspaper.
 He oversees all advertising accounts for Island Scene, Inc. and has developed a network of clients along the coast of Southwest Florida.
 He plays a key role in editorial and distribution decisions, and made vital contributions to the development of Fort Myers Scene and Naples Scene.
-He lives in Cape Coral, visits family in Kansas City and is an accomplished distance runner.
+He lives in Fort Lauderdale with his wife Kimberly, visits family in Kansas City and Pittsburgh and is an accomplished distance runner.

 Graphic Art Director

 Stephanie See has been the graphic designer and production manager for Island Scene, Inc. for the past eight years, and played a key role in the launch of Fort Myers Scene and Naples Scene magazines.
 Stephanie studied art and graphic design at Edison Community College (1994-96) and Florida Atlantic University (1997-99).
 She worked as a graphic designer and production manager of the Island Sun Newspaper from 2000-2011.
 She currently is the creative director for her own company, Connect SWFL, which services graphic design, web service and IT solutions.
 Stephanie is a true Florida native and was born on the beautiful island of Sanibel.
 She currently lives in the Fort Myers area and enjoys spending time on or near the water, nature walks and time with her family.